dadevel/knowledge-graph/graph/notes/windows/powershell.md

 # Reflective Assembly Loading

-Reflective loading is blocked by [[notes/windows/clm]] and the assembly is scanned by [[notes/windows/amsi]].
+Reflective loading is blocked by [[notes/windows/clm]].
 When loading your payload fails with the error *Could not load file or assembly [...].
 An attempt was made to load a program with an incorrect format* your payload was blocked by [[notes/windows/amsi]].
-If your payload is detected try [[notes/windows/dotnet-obfuscation]].
+In that case try [[notes/windows/dotnet-obfuscation]] or patch [[notes/windows/amsi]] on process-level.

-Download assembly and execute.
+Download assembly and execute when using the PowerShell GUI.

 ~~~ ps1
 $a = @('--help')